 Chiropractic treatment is a hands-on approach to natural healing.
 It does not involve treatment using drugs and surgery, since chiropractors believe these modes of therapy to be more invasive and less natural to the body.
 Drugs typically cause a myriad of side effects and do not get to the source of the health problem, merely masking it.
 Chiropractors treat the nervous system by removing subluxations which cause nerve interference and poor health.

 Chiropractors use their hands and some instruments to perform an adjustment.
-The adjustment involves a gentle, quick movement directed at the subluxation to move it into the correct position.
-This immediately removes the subluxation and the interference to the nerve.
+The adjustment involves a gentle, quick movement directed at the subluxation to move it into the correct position and remove the interference to the nerve.

 There are different techniques of chiropractic adjustments: